 Evening at Shanti Stupa

 The walk downhill was relatively easy.
+Although by that time it was pitch dark.
+The area is devoid of any street lights.
 Holding hands and armed with a torch we slowly made our way back to the Hotel.
+It was a walk that I will always remember.

 The Stupa can be reached by a drivable road or on foot using a series of 500 steep steps to the hilltop.